Inside Out (2002 TV programme): Versions

 Inside Out England shows selected stories from the regional programmes and is shown across England which is hosted by Matthew Wright.
-But this was relaunched in 2016 as Inside Out as a weekly round up on the BBC News channel with Lukwesa Burak now presenting.
+But this was relaunched in 2016 as Inside Out as a weekly round up on the BBC News channel, with Lukwesa Burak presenting.

 Controversy

-A programme was filmed in December 2009 and only shown in February 2010.
-A debate followed as to whether the BBC should have told the police before the programme aired.
-The BBC was also accused of promoting assisted suicide.
+The East Midlands edition of the show caused controversy in one programme when Ray Gosling claimed to have smothered a former lover who had AIDS.
+The programme was filmed in December 2009 but only shown in February 2010.
+A debate over whether the BBC should have told the police before airing the programme followed, with the broadcaster also being accused of promoting assisted suicide.
+Gosling's claims were later found to be false.

 In January 2013, the writer and presenter Chris Geiger investigated a self-styled spiritual healer who claimed to be able to treat cancer using a special diet.
 Chris Geiger, a cancer survivor himself, used a hidden camera and posed as a client; again this programme provoked widespread debate.